 Typical follow-up after surgery is detailed below.
 The timeline is not exact and allows for some flexibility.
 If you need to change a visit by a week in the first 3 months or by a couple of weeks after 3 months, this is okay.
-You will see both me and my physician assistant (PA) - CJ Larson, OPA - depending on the timeframe after surgery.
+You will see either me, my physician assistant (PA), or my athletic trainer (AT) depending on the timeframe after surgery.
+If you are traveling a distance, it may be worthwhile to perform some of these visits over video.